psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 ## 3. Content based filtering with keyword matching

-   - Now that we know users similar to one another based on another likings, it's time to start recommending ads.
+   - **Scenario:**  Now that we know users similar to one another based on another likings, it's time to start recommending ads.
 When a user profile is created, usually his preferences and interests are stored as keywords.
 The ads created by agencies also have few keywords attached to it.
 Now to suggest an ad for the user, similarity search between these keywords becomes essential.
    - Resources:
       1. Popular methods include using a Trie, Aho–Corasick algorithm, etc
       2. [Thread on StackOverflow](https://stackoverflow.com/questions/21126878/algorithm-to-search-for-a-list-of-words-in-a-text/21128777#21128777)